 Gillingham Football Club will endeavour to ensure the safety and protection of Ball Boys and Girls, whilst carrying out their duties at the stadium, through adherence to the Club’s Safeguarding Policy and Procedures and Health and Safety Policy.

-In addition, the following rules apply all ball boys and girls will be a minimum of 14 years of age and will be subject to a Code of Conduct and a statement of conditions issued by the Club, which must be signed by the child and their parent/guardian.
+In addition, the following rules apply: all ball boys and girls will be a minimum of 14 years of age and will be subject to a Code of Conduct and a statement of conditions issued by the Club, which must be signed by the child and their parent/guardian.

 All supervising staff will be subject to Enhanced DBS checks and will have completed the Club’s induction.